dmitribodiu/90-days-challenge/algorithms.md

     3. Has two children
         replace the node with successor
 `In-order traversal`
-    To enable traversal from any point you can travers by calling successor repeatedly until it returns NULL.
+    To enable traversal from any point you can traverse by calling successor repeatedly until it returns NULL.

-a **balanced** k-ary tree is one where most nodes have exactly k children. nd all leaves are roughly equidistant from the root
+a **balanced** k-ary tree is one where most nodes have exactly k children. and all leaves are roughly equidistant from the root

 # ■■■ Day 2
 ## Randomized Search Tree